copernicus-mogley/zkav.club/infrastructure/zcash/README.md

 ## Current status (quick view)

 See Phase 5 for the full tracker.

+Next up: publish content + usage assumptions by 2026-02-28, then provision the domain/VPS and begin install.

 Current status last updated: 2026-02-11 (matches Phase 5 tracker).